How to Calculate Time to Hire (Formula + Benchmarks)

 LinkedIn's data consistently puts average time to hire across professional roles at somewhere between 28 and 42 days, with meaningful variation by sector and seniority.
 Technology, engineering, and senior leadership roles skew higher — 45 to 70 days is not unusual.
 High-volume, entry-level roles in retail or hospitality can move in under two weeks.

-Industry benchmarks are a starting point, not a standard.
+Industry benchmarks for time to hire are a starting point, not a standard.
 Here's what a good time to hire metric actually looks like in practice.

 It's consistent with your own historical average.